Naming a podcast for the first time can be the most challenging phase of your podcasting career.

 Using your actual name in your podcast only works if you already have an audience.
 Otherwise, it offers no advantage when you are first starting out.

 You won’t be able to connect with your target audience because using actual names offer no hints on what the podcast is about.

-If you are using your actual name then you should make sure that you optimize your episode titles with related keywords.
-This will make it easier for your potential listeners to find your podcast on search engines and directories.
+If you are using your actual name, then you should make sure that you optimize your episode titles with related keywords.
+This will improve your podcast’s searchability by making it easier for your potential listeners to find their favorite podcast on search engines and directories.

 Using the Word “Podcast” in Your Podcast Name

 Though there is no harm in having the word “podcast” in your podcast name, it can be a little redundant.
 When someone is searching for a podcast directory for new content, every result they get is a podcast.
 Adding the word “podcast” would just make it unnecessarily longer.

 And like we have mentioned before, if you want your podcast name to be memorable, then keep it short and simple.